Bullsh*t: The Game Show: Gameplay

 After a contestant chooses an answer, only the contestant is shown if it was correct or not.
 The player then tells a story about how he or she supposedly knew the answer, even if it is not correct.
 Three judges decide whether they believe their story or if they think the contestant is lying (referred to as "bullshitting" by Mandel and the participants).
 When this concludes, the contestant is asked to confirm if their answer is correct, or if they were lying.
-If the contestant was right, the game continues without without issue.
+If the contestant was right, the game continues without issue.
 But if they're wrong, they may only proceed if at least one judge was convinced that they were correct.
 If all three judges correctly accuse the contestant of lying on the same question, the contestant is eliminated and the game ends.
 The contestant then receives the amount of money equivalent to the last safe haven they reached and departs the show, while the judge who was most accurate in assessing whether they were lying or telling the truth becomes the next contestant.

 Reception

-Melissa Camacho of Common Sense Media gave the show 3 out of 5 stars calling it a fun game show, praised Mandel's humor hosting, and the cliffhangers in each episode, claiming it to "make it easy to binge watch", though she did mentioned the word "bulls--t" being used a lot in the show may be unsettling for younger viewers.
+Melissa Camacho of Common Sense Media gave the show 3 out of 5 stars calling it a fun game show, praised Mandel's humor hosting, and the cliffhangers in each episode, claiming it to "make it easy to binge watch", though she did mention that the word "bulls--t" being used a lot in the show may be unsettling for younger viewers.